kodadot/developers/docs/FAQ.md

 How can i sell KSM i got for my art?

-- Right now, there's plenty of [exchanges](https://www.coingecko.com/en/coins/kusama#markets)which support KSM trading.
-The safest are probably [Binance](https://www.binance.com/en)and [Bybit](https://www.bybit.com/en-US/) or try decentralized [simpleswap](https://simpleswap.io/?ref=6cc6e0c538ad).
+- Right now, there's plenty of [exchanges](https://www.coingecko.com/en/coins/kusama#markets) which support KSM trading.
+The safest are probably [Binance](https://www.binance.com/en) and [Bybit](https://www.bybit.com/en-US/) or try decentralized [simpleswap](https://simpleswap.io/?ref=6cc6e0c538ad).

 How can i obtain KSM as new-comer?

-- We recommend to obtain KSM through custodial exchanges like [Binance](https://www.binance.com/en) or [Bybit](https://www.bybit.com/en-US/) or you can use our RAMP network - a fiat ramp [here](https://kodadot.xyz/rmrk/credit).
+- We recommend to obtain KSM through custodial exchanges like [Binance](https://www.binance.com/en) or [Bybit](https://www.bybit.com/en-US/) or you can use RAMP network [integration](https://kodadot.xyz/rmrk/credit).
 If you are struggling with this, feel free to ask for a [grant](https://tally.so/r/mVP06w) or let us know in [help](https://discord.gg/AkCJPmwJ) channel on discord.

 Can I use this in virtual worlds?